p-quic/p-quic.github.io/_pages/_getting_started.md

 $ make
 $ cd ../..
 # also install gperftools, required in the current build process (on Fedora, dnf install gperftools)
-$ sudo apt install gperftools
+$ sudo apt install google-perftools
 $ cmake .
 # if all the dependencies are present, cmake should not report any issue
 $ make